 What is this blog about?
 The Gospel Side is the public cud chewing of a post-Young Life Episcopal priest whose desire is to help people walk with the triune God.
 I post rants, resources, and things that make me smile.
 I post on a variety of topics: Young adults, youth ministry, culture, and the Church in its relevant, multi-ethnic, and ancient/liturgical forms.

-People want to know where folks are coming from.
-So let me say up front that I am an ecumenical kyriarchist.
+Where are you coming from theologically?
+I am an ecumenical kyriarchist.
 Ecumenical: I think Christians should work together across boundaries and major on the majors so that we can reach a lost and hurting world with the Good News of Jesus.
-And kyriarchist, a term I am reclaiming from feminist theology with highly negative connotations – sort of a catch-all term for power inequities.
-It is a combination of the Greek words: “Kyrios” (Lord) and “archy” (rule).
-It is literally the “rule of the Lord.”
+And kyriarchist, a term I am reclaiming from feminist theology, meaning the “rule of the Lord.”
 The first creed among the followers of Jesus was, “Jesus is Lord.”
-It was a response to the cry “Caesar is Lord,” mandated to be shouted by the crowds as Roman rulers would pass through town.
-The followers of Jesus were forced to sign statements saying “Caesar is Lord” during persecutions.
+It was a response to the cry “Caesar is Lord,” mandated to be shouted by the crowds as Roman rulers passed through town.
 To say, “Jesus is Lord” was to defy all illegitimate human authority and power systems for another, higher obedience.
-I hereby reclaim the word kyriarchy and claim myself as one seeking to right wrongs by placing my life under the gracious leadership of the Lord, Jesus Christ and inviting others to join me in knowing the freedom of the reign of God in their lives.
+I am reclaiming the term as one seeking to place my life under the gracious leadership of the Lord, Jesus Christ, and invite you to join me in experiencing the freedom of the reign of God in our lives.